HEIG-VD-S3-PW/DAI-LAB-03/README.md

 Usage: DAI-LAB-03-1.0-SNAPSHOT.jar [-hV] [COMMAND]

 Description:
-A command-line utility to stream videos from a remote server.
+A command-line utility to manage videos from a remote server.

 Options:
   -h, --help      Show this help message and exit.